LiyangLingIntel/LiyangLingIntel.github.io/_posts/2019-01-24-Foundation of Database.md

 - `EXPLAIN PLAN` – interpretation of the data access path
 - `LOCK TABLE` – concurrency Control

-**DCL** is short name of **Data Control Language** which includes commands such as GRANT, and mostly concerned with rights, permissions and other controls of the database system.
+**DCL** is short name of **Data Control Language** which includes commands such as *GRANT*, and mostly concerned with rights, permissions and other controls of the database system.

 - `GRANT` – allow users access privileges to database
 - `REVOKE` – withdraw users access privileges given by using the GRANT command